-9) With the bent tube adapter removed, secure a standard low pressure SCUBA hose to the main tube (recommend testing pressure is 130-150 PSI) Pressurize and check lever play for 1⁄4".

-10) Reinstall the diaphragm and cover assembly.
-Tighten the screws to the torque specifications in "1.14 Regulator Torque Specifications" on page APNDX-33.]
+- 9) With the bent tube adapter removed, secure a standard low pressure SCUBA hose to the main tube (recommend testing pressure is 130-150 PSI) Pressurize and check lever play for 1⁄4". - 10) Reinstall the diaphragm and cover assembly.
+Tighten the screws to the torque specifications.
+See "Torque Specs" module.